Quick answer

 What nutrients does Yogurt provide for babies?

-Yogurt provides nutrients like calcium, protein that support babies' growth and development.
+Yogurt provides nutrients like healthy fats, calcium, protein that support babies' growth and development.

 How long can I store Yogurt for babies?